Prakash9944/node-excersice/mean/nodejs.md

         1. EventEmitter is a class that holds all the objects that can emit events
         2. Whenever an object from the EventEmitter class throws an event, all attached functions are called upon synchronously
         3. EventEmitter provides multiple properties like on and emit. on property is used to bind a function with the event and emit is used to fire an event.
+        4. emitter.on(eventName, callback): Used to register a listener for an event.
+        5. emitter.emit(eventName, [...args]): Used to emit an event, triggering the execution of all registered listeners.

+        const EventEmitter = require('events');
+        const myEmitter = new EventEmitter();

+        myEmitter.on('greet', () => {
+            console.log('Hello, World!');
+        });
+        myEmitter.emit('greet');

+        # EventEmitter in Practical Use:-

+            const fs = require('fs');
+            const readStream = fs.createReadStream('file.txt');

+            // Listen for the 'data' event to read chunks of data readStream.on('data', (chunk) => {
+              console.log('Received chunk:', chunk);
+            });

+            // Listen for the 'end' event when the file is fully read readStream.on('end', () => {
+              console.log('File reading completed.');
+            });

 16. What are the two types of API functions in Node.js?

     # Answer:- The two types of API functions in Node.js are:
     1. Asynchronous, non-blocking functions
+        # Answer:-
+            1. Asynchronous functions in Node.js execute tasks in a non-blocking manner, allowing the event loop to continue processing other tasks while waiting for a function to complete.
+            2. Ideal for I/O tasks such as reading files, network requests, or database queries.

+            const fs = require('fs');
+            // Asynchronous file read
+            fs.readFile('file.txt', 'utf8', (err, data) => {
+                if (err) {
+                    console.error('Error reading file:', err);
+                } else {
+                    console.log(data); // Output: Content of file.txt
+                }
+            });
+            console.log('File read initiated'); // This will be logged before the file content due to async behavior

     2. Synchronous, blocking functions
+        # Answer:-
+            1. Synchronous functions in Node.js execute tasks in a blocking manner.
+This means that the function will not return control to the event loop until it has finished executing its operation.
+This can cause performance bottlenecks if not used carefully
+            2. fs.readFileSync() reads the file content synchronously.
+The program waits for the file to be read before moving to the next statement.
+            3. Ideal for small or non-I/O intensive tasks.

+            const fs = require('fs');
+            // Synchronous file read
+            try {
+                const data = fs.readFileSync('file.txt', 'utf8');
+                console.log(data); // Output: Content of file.txt
+            } catch (err) {
+                console.error('Error reading file:', err);
+            }

+    3. When to Use Each:-
+        # Answer:-
+            1. Use synchronous functions when the operation is quick and does not involve I/O or when you need to ensure that the task completes before proceeding.

+            2. Use asynchronous functions for I/O operations, networking, or tasks that may take a long time to avoid blocking the event loop and to improve performance in high-concurrency environments.

 17. what are the NodeJs Modules?